ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ~~~~

-### Hardware Model Claim (hardware-model)
+### hwmodel (Hardware Model) Claim

-This claim differentiates hardware models, products and variants manufactured by a particular OEM, the one identified by OEM ID in {{oemid}}.
+The "hwmodel" claim differentiates hardware models, products and variants manufactured by a particular OEM, the one identified by OEM ID in {{oemid}}.

 This claim must be unique so as to differentiate the models and products for the OEM ID.
 This claim does not have to be globally unique, but it can be.